austinmama/vsrx/firewalls.md

 Since this is a stateful operation, there is no need to allow return packets (in this case, the echo replies).

-In order to allow traffic that is directed to the vSRX itself, use the following command:
+Use the following commands to allow traffic that is directed to the vSRX:

 Standalone Case:
 ```